Preserve Overview

 Tracy is currently working toward his certification to become a California Certified Burn Boss.
 Outside of work, Tracy manages the Maverick Camp for Rancho Vistadores and is known around Santa Barbara for his BBQ skills.

 As we all know, it takes a village!
-The Dangermond Preserve and Point Conception Institute teams are fortunate to be supported by the amazing operations staff and draw on the scientific expertise of TNC’s California science team.
+Check out our PCI Fellow and Researcher Alumni here.
+Additionally, the Dangermond Preserve and Point Conception Institute teams are fortunate to be supported by the amazing operations staff and draw on the scientific expertise of TNC’s California science team.
 You can learn more about their work here.